zcablii/jittor-APF-GAN/pggan-pytorch/README.md

 ## PG with SPADE

-Note: currently only work for pytorch 0.4.0 ( conda install pytorch=0.4.1 cuda90 -c pytorch )
+Note: currently only work for pytorch 0.4.1 ( conda install pytorch=0.4.1 cuda92 -c pytorch )

 run: python train.py --exp_name label2img512

-PG training has stabilize and fade phases, chage these config in plugins.py DepthManager(), defalut is 20, 20
+PG training has stabilize and fade phases, change these config in plugins.py DepthManager(), defalut is 20, 20